awslabs/aws-deployment-framework/docs/providers-guide.md

     file name to use allows you to generate multiple templates, where a specific template is used according to its specific target environment.
 For example:
     `template_prod.yml` for production stages.
+- *param_filename* - *(String)* default: `${target_account_name}_${target_region}.yml`.
+  - The name of the CloudFormation Parameter file to use.
+Changing the parameter file name to use allows you to generate a single parameter file that is shared between many when required.
+    The parameter file is read from inside the `${root_dir}/params/` folder.
+    **Please note:** Setting this parameter will **not** change the behavior of the generate_params.py script.
+It is recommended to copy the generated template that you would like to reuse after running generate_params.py and use the name of the copied file as the configuration here when required.
 - *root_dir* - *(String)* default to empty string.
   - The root directory in which the CloudFormation template and `params` directory reside.
 Example, when the CloudFormation template is stored in